kw7oe/kw7oe.github.io/content/posts/what-you-need-to-know-about-postgresql-timezone.md

 timestamptz   | 2020-01-01 00:00:00+08
 ```

-Notice the other small difference this time is, for the column without
+Notice the difference for the column `timestamp_wtc` without
-explicitly casting, it is type of `timestamp with timezone` since the input
+explicit type casting.
+It is now type of `timestamp with timezone` since the
-given are with timezone.
+input given are with timezone.

-### When input timezone is difference from database timezone
+### When input timezone is different from database timezone

 When the timezone is different, `timestamptz` and `timestamp` behave
-diffrently:
+differently:

-- For `timestamptz`, PostgreSQL will always convert the input datetime to
+- For `timestamptz`, PostgreSQL will always convert the input date time to
   the timezone of the database.
 - For `timestamp`, PostgreSQL will discard the timezone information and store
   it as it is without timezone provided.